dbca-wa/developer-guidance/README.md

 Below are some additional resources to assist with learning Git:

 - [Git tutorials](https://www.atlassian.com/git/tutorials) - a good set of tutorials about Git functions by Atlassian.
-- [Git cheatsheets](https://github.github.com/training-kit/) - reference sheets covering essential Git commands.
+- [Git cheatsheets](https://training.github.com/) - reference sheets covering essential Git commands.
 - [Git Immersion](http://gitimmersion.com/) - a guided tour through using Git via a series of lessons.
 - [Learn Git branching](https://learngitbranching.js.org/) - learn the workflow of branch and merging at the CLI, in your browser.
 - [Awesome Git](https://github.com/dictcp/awesome-git) - a curated list of resources about Git.

 ### Working on a repository

-The high-level expectations for source code management are explained in the [ACSC guidelines for Software Development](https://www.cyber.gov.au/acsc/view-all-content/advice/guidelines-software-development).
-For most multi-contributor projects we use [GitHub pull requests](https://guides.github.com/activities/forking/#making-a-pull-request) as the workflow for contributions/code review.
+The high-level expectations for source code management are explained in the [ASD guidelines for Software Development](https://www.cyber.gov.au/resources-business-and-government/essential-cyber-security/ism/cyber-security-guidelines/guidelines-software-development).
+For most multi-contributor projects we use [GitHub pull requests](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project#making-a-pull) as the workflow for contributions/code review.

 We recommend the following steps for getting started with a code repository:

-- In the GitHub UI, [fork the main repository](https://help.github.com/articles/fork-a-repo/) to your own account.
+- In the GitHub UI, [fork the main repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) to your own account.
 - Add your fork of the repository as the origin

 ```bash